mice3/M3SideMenu/README.md

 # Installation
-- in your desired ViewController the required header
+- Download the source and include it in your project (or add it as a git sub-module)
-#import "M3SideMenu.h"
+- in your desired ViewController import the "M3SideMenu.h" header
 - create the side menu:
 ```Objective-c
 M3SideMenu *menu = [[M3SideMenu alloc] initWithDelegate:self];